ibm-cloud-docs/satellite/iam.md

     You can start to enter letters like `sat` and the field filters results to help you find **IBM Cloud Satellite**.
     {: tip}

-6. Leave the setting to in **Account** so that you can scope the resource to a specific instance.
+6. Leave the setting in **Account** so that you can scope the resource to a specific instance.
 7. For **Resource Type** string equals field, select **Location**.
 8. For the **Resource** string equals field, enter the name of your {{site.data.keyword.satelliteshort}} location, such as **Port-NewYork**.
 9. For **Platform access**, select the **Editor** role so that all users in your access group can add and remove hosts and endpoints from the {{site.data.keyword.satelliteshort}} location, but cannot create or delete locations.
 For other roles by resource type, see [IAM platform and service roles](#iam-roles).